bamwu/Switcheroo/README.md

 It doesn't matter which, since the issue happens either way.

-So, the big question is: why am I getting
+So, the big questions are: why am I getting this error when we launch the app in this manner and what can we do to get this working?